Group B finished: Switzerland 1st, Canada 2nd, Bosnia 3rd, and Qatar 4th

 Cargando tweet...

-Near the end of the first half, the Asians reacted.
-In the 41st minute, they took advantage of a defensive lapse from their rivals in the area to score a consolation goal, credited to Hasan Al-Haydos.
-They even came close to equalizing in stoppage time with a shot from Pedro Miguel, but his attempt hit the post.
+Near the end of the first half, the Asians would react.
+At the 41st minute, they took advantage of a defensive lapse from their rivals in the area to score a consolation goal, credited to Hasan Al-Haydos.
+They would even come close to equalizing in added time with a shot from Pedro Miguel, but his attempt hit the post.

 Cargando tweet...

-Although much of the second half passed without major incidents, the Europeans would score the third with substitute Ermin Mahmic to definitively seal their third position.
+Although much of the second half would pass without major incidents, the Europeans would score their third with substitute Ermin Mahmic to definitively seal their third position.

 Cargando tweet...